Time to complete: 10 minutes

 Map and path data provide important context for your robot as it navigates in its environment.

 To add a map, select your robot and navigate to SETTINGS → PILOT → ENVIRONMENT.
 Under the MAP section, add the topic name for each of the maps you would like to view.
-If you add multiple map topics, the data will be overlaid on top of one another.
+If you add multiple map topics, the data will be overlaid on top of one another with the desired transparency.
+Enable auto-update if the map changes frequently (costmaps or while running SLAM).
+Make sure that the map topic is enabled in the bandwidth settings.

 Map data should be formatted as the ROS type